 The Important Differences Between Home Care and Assisted Living

 When a senior loved one begins to require a little extra support to stay independent, adult children often struggle to navigate the maze of senior care options.
-One question that often arises is the difference between home care services and those provided in an assisted living community.
+One question that often arises is the difference between home care for seniors and those provided in an assisted living community.

-Quite often we speak with families who wonder if their aging family member will be happier at home with in-home care services or if they will be safer and more engaged with life in an assisted living community.
+Quite often, we speak with families who wonder if their aging family member will be happier at home with in-home care and personal home care services or if they will be safer and more engaged with life in an assisted living community such as this Fallbrook Glen assisted living community.
 While there are similarities between these two types of care, there are important distinctions to be aware of as you make this decision.

 We thought it would be helpful to see a side-by-side comparison of the services and benefits offered by each of these two popular types of senior care.